NaturalSelectionLabs/Unidata/docs/guide/assets/Ethereum-NFT/Moralis.md

 You can initialize with `ipfsGateway` to potentially get a faster response or higher stability.

-You must initialize with `moralisWeb3APIKey`, which will expose your Moralis api key on the front end.
+You must initialize with `moralisWeb3APIKey` to use this provider, which will expose your Moralis api key on the front end.
 The steps to get the key after registration are as follows:

 ![](https://i.imgur.com/wXPAPfm.png)